A Malaysia Diving Trip Report

 From the very beginning to the very end of my stay, all the staff at the Kapalai Dive Resort were amazing.
 The resort itself is extremely well run, clean and beautiful.
 The reception/admin office was in a small area just by the main lobby, the bar and the dining hall/restaurant.
 We were always greeted with warm smiles, cool refreshing towels and beautiful fresh fruit drinks.

 We were introduced to Don, who sat us down to fill out the paper work, give us a brief introduction to the resort and also our dive schedules.
 Around the corner there was a nice lounge area equipped with a plasma TV.
-This was for the divers to sit back, relax and enjoy the day's diving videos.
+This was for the guests to sit back, relax and enjoy the day's diving videos.

 • Watch our Sipadan Kapalai Dive Resort video